 By Teachers, For Teachers

-In past English classrooms, students often looked forward to the end of literature units.
-Once the final test was over, they knew the teacher would bring in the video version of the book – giving students a two day break to sleep, pass notes to friends, finish homework for other classes, or maybe (just maybe) compare and contrast the movie with the novel.
+In the past, students in my English class often looked forward to the end of literature units.
+Once the final test was over, they knew I would bring in the video version of the book – giving students a two day break to sleep, pass notes to friends, finish homework for other classes, or maybe (just maybe) compare and contrast the movie with the novel.

 I have found film versions of novels to be incredibly useful in teaching literature units.
 By using films in a different way than we might have used them in the past, we can change their status from “fun reward with little meaning” to “incredibly beneficial tool with many uses.”